 The UNODC cocaine research programme recognizes these realities and aims to read the trends with a view to painting a picture of potential future developments, identifying emerging threats and ultimately enabling a pre-emptive response implemented with foresight.

 UNODC regularly produces updates on developments in cocaine markets in the World Drug Report.
-For the latest such analysis focusing on cocaine supply, see pages 11-34 in Booklet 4 of the World Drug Report 2021.

 Second Expert Meeting of Strategic Analysts on Cocaine Trafficking and Markets, 11-12 November 2021